 I am currently the Immediate Past President of the Institute of Patent and Trade Mark Attorneys of Australia (IPTA), and have been a member of the IPTA council since 2001, serving as President for the previous two years.
 During my 18 years as a member of council I have served a number of roles including convenor of the International Patents Committee from 2001 to 2009 and convenor of the Patents Legislation Committee from 2009 to 2019.

 For many years I have been involved in overseeing the preparation of submissions to IP Australia and other Government bodies in relation to Australian patent law and practice on behalf of IPTA.
 I have also consulted extensively with IP Australia during my time on the IPTA council, particularly in my role as member of their Patents Consultation Group.
-I also became Vice President of the Study & Work Commission (CET) of the International Federation of Intellectual Property Attorneys (FICPI) in 2019, and for the previous six years was the chair of the International Patents Group of the CET.
+I became Vice President of FICPI in 2022 after four years as Vice President of FICPI’s Study & Work Commission (CET).
+Prior to that I spent six years as the chair of the International Patents Group of the CET.

 Bachelor of Science (Organic Chemistry) (Hons), University of Melbourne